-In this order, the State Water Resources Control Board (State Water Board or Board) reviews Order R5-2013-0122, Reissued Waste Discharge Requirements General Order for Existing Milk Cow Dairies (Dairy General WDRs), issued by the Central Valley Regional Water Quality Control Board (Central Valley Water Board) on October 3, 2013.
-The Dairy General WDRs authorize discharges of waste from existing milk cow dairies to waters of the state within the Central Valley region and set forth numerous requirements for monitoring, reporting, implementation, and evaluation of waste management practices.
+In this order, the State Water Resources Control Board (State Water Board or Board) reviews Order R5-2013-0122, Reissued Waste Discharge Requirements General Order for Existing Milk Cow Dairies (2013 Dairy General WDRs), issued by the Central Valley Regional Water Quality Control Board (Central Valley Water Board) on October 3, 2013.
+The 2013 Dairy General WDRs authorize discharges of waste from existing milk cow dairies to waters of the state within the Central Valley region and set forth numerous requirements for monitoring, reporting, implementation, and evaluation of waste management practices.

-For reasons discussed below, the State Water Board concludes that the Dairy General WDRs should be remanded to the Central Valley Water Board for reconsideration and revisions, as directed herein and as otherwise appropriate.
-It is important to recognize at the outset of our discussion that, not only does this order address issues raised by petitioners in their challenge to the Dairy General WDRs at Section II, it also establishes a new regulatory framework for nitrogen discharges from dairies for the next iteration of the Central Valley Water Board’s general waste discharge requirements for dairy waste discharges to groundwater (hereafter referred to as the revised dairy general waste discharge requirements) at Section III.
-It should be emphasized that we intend that the new regulatory framework for nitrogen discharges apply not only to existing dairies but to all dairies subject to the Central Valley Water Board’s authority, including dairies that have commenced operation or consolidated or expanded since the Central Valley Water Board’s adoption of the Dairy General WDRs, and those that may commence operations in the future.
-We also make certain components of the regulatory framework precedential for dairies regulated by other regional water quality control boards, depending on their waste management practices, as specified in Section III.G.
+For reasons discussed below, the State Water Board concludes that the 2013 Dairy General WDRs should be remanded to the Central Valley Water Board for reconsideration and revisions, as directed herein and as otherwise appropriate.
+It is important to recognize at the outset of our discussion that, not only does this order address issues raised in a petition seeking State Water Board review of the 2013 Dairy General WDRs at Section II, it also establishes a new regulatory framework for nitrogen discharges from milk cow dairies (referred to in this order as “dairies” for simplicity) for the next two iterations of the Central Valley Water Board’s general waste discharge requirements for dairy manure discharges to groundwater (hereafter referred to as the interim and final revised dairy general waste discharge requirements) at Section III, on our own motion.
+The scope of the regulatory framework is limited to issues concerning nitrogen discharges to groundwater, and leaves other dairy discharge issues not addressed by this order to the Central Valley Water Board.
+It should be emphasized that we intend that the new regulatory framework for nitrogen discharges apply not only to existing dairies enrolled in the 2013 Dairy General WDRs, but to all dairies subject to the Central Valley Water Board’s authority, including dairies that have commenced operation or consolidated or expanded since the Central Valley Water Board’s adoption of the 2013 Dairy General WDRs, dairies that may commence operation, consolidate, or expand in the future, and dairies that utilize anaerobic digesters or co-digesters, except as expressly provided in this order.